 Make sure your preferred movie is the right option for you.

-You can do this by paying close attention to what the cinema portrays, the flick’s level to ensure it can work well with your expertise.
+You can do this by paying close attention to the cinema’s portrayal and the flick’s level to ensure they complement your expertise.

-For instance, beginners can opt for children’s movies.
-At the same time, intermediate-level learners can choose thriller, action, musicals, and simple romantic stories.
+For instance, beginners can choose children’s movies.
+At the same time, intermediate-level learners can choose thrillers, action, musicals, or simple romantic stories.

-Professional speakers can opt for dramas, biography, and dark humor.
+Professional speakers can opt for dramas, biographies, and dark humor.

 Also, don’t forget to make sure the lexicon is valuable.

-You can go for romantic or comedy movies if you are particular about vocabulary.
+You can go to romantic or comedic movies if you are particular about vocabulary.

 3. Break the movie into small segments